‘The Mitre’ – a name that resonates with generations of Lincoln alumni.

 While the Mitre has belonged to the College for centuries, it was first used as student accommodation in the late 1960s.
 The rabbit warren layout and uneven floor levels are familiar to many generations of Lincoln undergraduates, as it has most commonly been used to house 2nd years since then.

-The Mitre rooms are now badly in need of updating, and the College plans to undertake a major redevelopment of the site, starting in late 2018. #watchthisspace.
+The Mitre rooms are now badly in need of updating, and the College plans to undertake a major redevelopment of the site, starting in the summer of 2018. #watchthisspace.